purushothaman2310/vision-task/README.md

 IMPLEMENTATION

-open the image with readme file and mention the path
+i)open the image with readme file and mention the path,